hlb8122/keyserver-client-server-protocol-doc/README.md

     string value = 2;
 }

-// MetadataField is an indidual piece of structured data provided by wallet authors. message Entry {
+// Entry is an individual piece of structured data provided by wallet authors. message Entry {
-    // Format is a hint to wallets as to what type of data to deserialize from the metadata field. string format = 1;
+    // Format is a hint to wallets as to what type of data to deserialize from the entry. string format = 1;
     // The headers is excess metadata that may be useful to a wallet. repeated Header headers = 2;
-    // Body of the metadata field.
+    // Body of the entry.
     bytes body = 3;
 }